-Nathalie Skelton, Year 4S Form Tutor and History Co-ordinator
+Nathalie Skelton, Year 5 Teacher, MFL and History Co-ordinator

-Alison McHugh, Year 5 Form Tutor and PHSEE Co-ordinator
+Alison McHugh, SENDCo, Year 6 Class Teacher and PSHEE Co-ordinator

 I have always had a love of working with children and from an early age knew that I wanted to be a teacher.
 I have taught for 20 years in primary schools in Croydon and Bromley.
-I have trained as a SENCO and have a particular interest in working and supporting pupils with dyslexia.
+For many years I have worked as a SENCO and have a particular interest in working and supporting pupils with dyslexia.

 Outside of school I enjoy creative hobbies, gardening and camping with my family.